LukJA/NoTeX-Concept/docs/_posts/2020-11-28-NoTeX-TheConcept.md

 LaTeX is pretty cool and my goto for these documents, but I hate LaTeX with a burning passion.

 - Every file I have created with **LaTeX has taken far far longer** than the same document would likely have taken in Word, or even LibreOffice for that matter.
+I spend 90% of my time fixing and fiddling, and 10% writing.

-- If online **services such as [OverLeaf](https://overleaf.com)** didn't exist LaTeX would be a no-go, as choosing and setting up a single LaTeX distribution (e.g. TeX Live or MiKeTeX) is overly **convoluted and annoying**.
+- If online **services such as [OverLeaf](https://overleaf.com)** didn't exist LaTeX would be a no-go, as choosing and setting up a single LaTeX distribution (e.g. TeX Live or MiKeTeX) is honestly just **annoying**.

-- Super simple documents still result in **abstract errors**, but **will compile** into a .pdf file regardless of the fact.
+- Simpler documents still result in **abstract errors**, but **will compile** into a .pdf file regardless of the fact.

 - LaTeX is far more functional and powerful than is necessary for the files I work on, and hence includes **much greater complexity than I actually require.**